University of Bolton, Deane Road, Bolton. BL3 5AB

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-The University welcomes applications from our group partners and progressing students so we try to make our application process as simple and as fast as possible.
-By selecting the link for your chosen course from the list shown below you will be taken directly to our online application form.
-Please read the user guidance before completing this and ensure you upload all supporting documents such as certificates and your personal statement when you apply.
+By selecting the link for your chosen course from the list shown below, you will be taken directly to our online application form.
+Please read the user guidance before completing this, and ensure you upload all supporting documents such as certificates and your personal statement when you apply.

-Please ensure when you are asked to add a contact email address you add your college/university email account address as well as your personal address.
-If you do not add your college address as your contact address we will be unable to identify you as a partner and you will be referred to apply via UCAS, which incurs a cost.
+When you are asked to add a contact email address, please ensure you add your college/university email account address as well as your personal address.
+If you do not add your college address as your contact address, we will be unable to identify you as a partner and offer you the benefits of being part of our group.

 We look forward to receiving your application and you continuing your academic journey with us!

 A significant proportion of your study experiences will mirror industry scenarios and conditions.
-For example, you’ll take on an interdisciplinary group project in your final year, which is designed to simulate a construction project from inception to completion.
+For example, you’ll take on an interdisciplinary group project in your final year, designed to simulate a construction project from inception to completion.
 Throughout the project, you’ll effectively be a civil engineer, working within a team of other construction specialists.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.